Dapbler/BGEE-XPSync/README.md

 ## License

-I'm using a chunk of a77's code for global script addition and learned dialogue hooking from the Level 1 NPCs mod code.
+The dialog handling was based on code from the Level 1 NPCs mod (although diverged so much that I can't blame them for any issues now ;) )
 The Creative Commons license used by L1NPCs seemed appropriate.
 (See LICENSE.txt)

-If you need to use the novel bits I wrote (or can get a release from a77/L1NPCs team for the other parts) and the CC license included isn't workable please contact me.
+If you need to use the novel bits I wrote (or can get a release from L1NPCs team for the join dialogues to maintain good faith) and the CC license included isn't workable please contact me.

 The Weidu software (included as Setup-xpsync.exe for Windows users) is licensed under the Gnu Public License v3 - a copy is included repository.
 See weidu.org for more information on Weidu.